MNTN Named One of Fast Company’s Most Innovative Companies of 2023

 One channel that brands can definitely count on to weather all of these privacy changes in the world of advertising is Connected TV.
 While some still see CTV as an extension of the more linear TV advertising, we have found it to be most effective when used as a direct-response performance channel.
 In fact, a report from Hulu found that direct-to-consumer shoppers already spend 70% more time streaming TV each week than they do on social media sites.

-Performance TV allows advertisers to combine the impact of direct-response video campaigns run on big-screens with the attribution and targeting available through digital channels like display and mobile.
+Performance TV allows advertisers to combine the impact of direct-response video campaigns run on big-screens with the attribution and targeting available through digital channels.
 Just like those digital channels:

 And with the growth of CTV advertising expected to reach $13.41 billion in 2021, it seems that advertisers are already taking notice of the benefits of running their campaigns through this channel.